 Perhaps that's why it seems as if they've been making up for lost time, cherishing every minute together and amassing memories right and left:

-Considering they're just a few years into the rest of their lives, they know the challenges have barely begun.
-Which is fine, considering neither is the type to not give 110 percent to a cause that matters to them.
+And putting in the work doesn't faze them, considering neither is the type to not give 110 percent to a cause that matters to them.

 "It's not done," Wambach told Glamour.com in 2019.
 "The marriage part is getting to the altar and saying, 'I do,' but it's not the finish line.
 That's where it begins.
 That's where the work really does start, because everybody knows what it's like to be courting and to be falling in love and how your brain lights up.
 Being in a marriage is choosing to love each other every day and trying to co-create some beautiful existence.
 I'm just lucky to be able to do it with somebody who wants to talk as much as I do."